microsoft/vscode-docs/docs/languages/markdown.md

 Under the covers we interpret `marked` as an external task runner exposing exactly one task: the compiling of Markdown files into HTML files.
 The command we run is `marked sample.md -o sample.html`.

 ### Step 4: Run the Build Task
-As this is the only task in the file you can execute it by simply pressing `kb(workbench.action.tasks.build)` (run Build Task).
+As this is the only task in the file you can execute it by simply pressing `kb(workbench.action.tasks.build)` (Run Build Task).
 At this point you will see an additional file show up in the file list `sample.html`.

 The sample Markdown file did not have any compile problems, so by running the task all that happened was a corresponding `sample.html` file was created.

 ## Automating Markdown compilation
-Lets take things a little further and automate Markdown compilation with VS Code.
+Let's take things a little further and automate Markdown compilation with VS Code.
 We can do so with the same task runner integration as before, but with a few modifications.

 ### Step 1: Install Gulp and some plug-ins
 We will use [Gulp](http://gulpjs.com/) to create a task that will automate Markdown compilation.
 We will also use the [gulp-markdown](https://www.npmjs.com/package/gulp-markdown) plug-in to make things a little easier.